TimothyDJones/quotes/README.md

 # Quotes
 **Favorite inspirational or meaningful quotes**

+## Chess
+Chess is not a game.
+Chess is a well-defined form of computation.
+You may not be able to work out the answers, but in theory, there must be a solution, a right procedure in any position.
+Now real games... are not like that at all.
+Real life is not like that.
+Real life consists of bluffing, of little tactics of deception, of asking yourself what is the other man going to think I mean to do.
+And that is what games are about in my theory. ―John von Neumann

 ## Culture
 It is no measure of health to be well adjusted to a profoundly sick society. ―Jiddu Krishnamurti